SouthWest Germany and COVID 19: Current rules and guidance

-- All restaurants, bars, clubs and pubs must close.
+- All shops, restaurants, bars, clubs and pubs must close.
 The only exception is for the delivery and collection of carry-out/take-away food.

 - All cultural, sports and leisure facilities must close.
 This includes theatres, concert halls, museums, exhibition centres, cinemas, swimming pools, thermal baths, amusement parks and other leisure providers.

 Cancellation of overnight stays